 A dietary regimen lacks a roster of recommended and prohibited foods.
 The timing of consuming approved foods is equally significant.
 An equitably nutritious meal with restricted daily snacks could facilitate PCOS symptom-linked weight reduction.
 Allowing several hours between every repast is recommended.
 Refrain from excessive consumption, continuous snacking, or overindulgence.
 Such habits may impact PCOS symptoms, resulting in health decline.

 Also Read: Ayurvedic Difference Between PCOS and PCOD

 Authored By: Divya Shankar

-About Author: Divya Shankar is a multifaceted content writer with 7+ years of experience.
-She has exclusive writing expertise in ayurveda.
+About the Author: Divya Shankar is a multifaceted content writer with 7+ years of experience.
+She has exclusive writing expertise in Ayurveda.